EFTCAMB/EFTCosmoMC: Numerical Notes v3.0: Change Log

-The research of BH is supported by the Dutch Foundation for Fundamental Research on Matter (FOM); The research of MR is supported by the SISSA PhD Fellowship and the INFN-INDARK initiative; The research of NF is currently supported by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013, Grant Agreement No.~307934).
-The work related to previous versions of these notes was supported by: the European Research Council under the European Union’s Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement n.
-306425 “Challenging General Relativity”, the SISSA PhD Fellowship and INFN; The research of AS is currently supported by the Netherlands Organization for Scientific Research (NWO/OCW) and the D-ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
+The research of BH is partially supported by the Chinese National Youth Thousand Talents Program, the Fundamental Research Funds for the Central Universities under the reference No. 310421107 and Beijing Normal University Grant under the reference No. 312232102.
+The work related to previous versions of these notes was supported by: the Dutch Foundation for Fundamental Research on Matter (FOM).
+The research of MR is supported by U.S. Dept. of Energy contract DE-FG02-13ER41958.
+The work related to previous versions of these notes was supported by: the SISSA PhD Fellowship and the INFN-INDARK initiative (09/2012-08/2014).
+The research of NF is currently supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through national funds (UID/FIS/04434/2013) and by FEDER through COMPETE2020 (POCI-01-0145-FEDER-007672).
+The work related to previous versions of these notes was supported by: the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013, Grant Agreement No.~307934), the European Research Council under the European Union’s Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement n.
+306425 “Challenging General Relativity”, the SISSA PhD Fellowship and INFN.
+The research of AS is currently supported by the Netherlands Organization for Scientific Research (NWO/OCW) and the D-ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
 The work related to previous versions of these notes was supported by the SISSA Excellence Grant and the INFN-INDARK initiative (09/2012-08/2014).
+NF and AS acknowledge the COST Action (CANTATA/CA15117), supported by COST (European Cooperation in Science and Technology).